LVLM-COUNT: Enhancing the Counting Ability of Large Vision-Language Models: Introduction

 Counting is a key cognitive task with broad applications in industry, healthcare, and environmental monitoring \citep{de2015pklot,guerrero2015extremely,paul2017count,lempitsky2010learning}.
 It improves manufacturing, inventory, and quality control, ensures safety in medical settings, and helps manage resources in environmental efforts \citep{wang2011automatic,zen2012enhanced,arteta2016counting}.

-Recent advancements in the field of large vision-language models (LVLMs), such as GPT-4o \citep{achiam2023gpt}, coupled with the massive scale of web-scraped data used to train them, have resulted in unprecedented zero-shot capabilities across diverse tasks.
-However, evaluations of LVLMs' capabilities have revealed weaknesses in numerical reasoning \cite{yin2023lamm,xu2024lvlm,yang2023dawn}.
+These applications often require distinguishing between objects of the same class with subtle variations, as well as recognizing complex concepts.
+Models trained solely on counting datasets struggle to generalize to such scenarios due to the limited availability of annotated data for fine-grained counting.
+Recent advancements in large vision-language models (LVLMs), such as GPT-4o \citep{achiam2023gpt}, combined with the massive scale of web-scraped training data, have enabled unprecedented zero-shot recognition capabilities, making them a promising candidate for handling complex and fine-grained counting tasks.
+However, evaluations of LVLMs have also revealed notable weaknesses in their numerical reasoning \citep{yin2023lamm,xu2024lvlm,yang2023dawn}.

-In this work, we focus specifically on the visual counting task, one of the most fundamental aspects of numerical reasoning.
+In this work, we focus specifically on the visual counting, one of the most fundamental aspects of numerical reasoning.
 We observe that although LVLMs perform well in counting small numbers of objects—typically fewer than 20—their accuracy deteriorates with larger quantities.
 Inspired by prior work on the rapid and accurate estimation of small quantities by \citet{chattopadhyay2017counting} we propose a simple yet effective baseline method to alleviate this issue.
-Leveraging a divide-and-conquer approach, we engineer a simple pipeline that divides an image into sub-images, and prompts the LVLM to count the objects of interest in each sub-image.
+Leveraging a divide-and-conquer approach, we engineer a simple pipeline that divides an image into carefully cut sub-images, and prompts the LVLM to count the objects of interest in each sub-image.
 The counts from the sub-images are then aggregated to make the final prediction.
 A key feature of our pipeline is a mechanism that prevents objects of interest from being split by the dividing lines, which could otherwise lead to double-counting.
 To have this mechanism two existing pre-trained detection and segmentation models are employed in the pipeline.
 The workflow is illustrated in \Cref{fig:overall_workflow}.